- Book With Us

 Home » Scotland - West Highland Way

 Arrive in Milngavie train station early morning and start your hike.
-A relatively simple start to the Way on footpaths, tracks, lanes and an old railway with no major climbs.
+A relatively simple start to your West Highland Walk on footpaths, tracks, lanes and an old railway with no major climbs.
 The route runs through the ancient earldom of Lennox between the Campsie fells and Blane water through beautiful rural scenery to Drymen, a small market town.
 On the way you will pass Glengoyne Distillery.

 Today on your West Highland Way Holiday, you will follow good paths or tracks most of the way.
 As you leave Drymen the first major climb is over Conic Hill near Balmaha which separates the highlands and lowlands of Scotland.
 At the top you will have wonderful views of Loch Lomond – Britain’s largest fresh water lake at 27sq. miles.
 The loch side route to Rowardennan is twisty and undulating but with stunning views across Loch Lomond.

 The path and tracks are mainly well-surfaced, much of the way consists of an old military road.
-Moderate ascents and descents but it is a nice relaxing walk after the previous days walk.
+Moderate ascents and descents, but it is a nice relaxing walk after the previous days walk.
 The way actually bypasses Crianlarich so you will have a short detour if you are staying here tonight.

-Good paths and tracks with some moderate ascent and descent, but nothing unduly difficult and nowhere far from services.
+With good paths and tracks and some moderate ascent and descent, today’s route has nothing unduly difficult and is nowhere far from services.
 A straightforward day of glen and low pass walking amid outstanding mountain scenery.

 The surfaces are mainly good underfoot but you are highly exposed; in bad weather Rannoch Moor has to be taken seriously.
 The scenery is spectacular.
 The climb is moderate before Inveroran, then there’s a higher level path before descending into the eastern end of Glen Coe.
 You will skirt around Loch Tulla on the way and join a military road across the moor.
-This can be very contrasting , in bad weather it can be tough going but in good weather extremely scenic and inspiring.
-Taxi transfer late afternoon to Kinlochleven for overnight.
+This can be very contrasting, in bad weather it can be tough going but in good weather extremely scenic and inspiring.
+Taxi transfer late afternoon to Kinlochleven for your overnight stay.

-Very good paths at this last stage, there is a steep climb out of Kinlochleven, then there are no more serious gradients, the path through Nevis Forest is a bit rough then on to some tarmac descending down into Fort William.
+The final stage of the West Highland Way.
+There is a steep climb out of Kinlochleven, and then there are no more serious gradients.
+The path through Nevis Forest is a bit rough when descending down towards Fort William.
 Ben Nevis is Britain’s highest peak and you will see the footpath to the summit as you branch left down to Fort William.